Best Bridge Cameras

 The second is that the lens is non-removable, so although it can handle a number of topics you can’t exchange to a macro lens for close-ups, for example, or a super-wide-angle lens, or a fast primary lens for low-light photography.

-Best Bridge Cameras of 2018
+Best Bridge Cameras

 Sony RX10 III